Unleash the Debate: Does an E-Collar Count as a Leash?

 While on the other hand, e-collar detractors claim they are cruel to dogs and can harm their psychological health.

-There is currently no federal law governing the use of e-collars, but several states have passed their own laws on the matter.
+No federal law currently governs the use of e-collars, but several states have passed their laws.

 In California, for instance, it is against the law to use an electronic collar on a dog unless necessary.
 E-collars are not permitted to be used on dogs in New Jersey.